kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 **Risk: Logic error in match condition expression.**

 Currently the match conditions must be encoded in the webhook backend itself.
-Moving the logic into a CEL expression does not materially increase the risk of a logic bug.
+Moving the logic into a CEL expression adds a potential failure point.
+This can be mitigated by testing, but the CEL ecosystem currently lacks some of the tools that would make this easier.

 Of particular significance are match conditions tied to non-functional properties of an object, such as using labels to decide whether to opt an object out of a policy.
 Without additional admition